-Germany Close Up – American Jews Meet Modern Germany is a youth encounter program for Jewish, North American students and young professionals aged between 18 and 39.
-The program is funded by a grant from the German Government’s Transatlantic Program, which draws on funds from the European Recovery Program (ERP) of the German Federal Ministry for Economic Affairs and Energy.
+Germany Close Up – North American Jews Meet Modern Germany is a youth encounter program for Jewish, North American students and young professionals aged between 18 and 39.
+The program is funded by a grant from the German Government’s Transatlantic Program, which draws on funds from the European Recovery Program (ERP) of the German Federal Ministry for Economic Affairs and Climate Action.
 As such, the program aims to encourage German-Jewish-North American dialogue as well as to strengthen the involvement of the North American Jewish community in transatlantic relations.

 Germany Close Up was established by founding director, Dr. Dagmar Pruin in October 2007.
 From 2014 to 2020 the program was administered by the German non-profit, Aktion Sühnezeichen Friedensdienste e.V.
 Since March 1, 2021 Germany Close Up is administered by the German Academic Exchange Service (DAAD).